Shared iPad devices

 |Hide unnecessary system apps on a Shared iPad.||Create a home screen layout containing the desired system apps and managed apps.
 Assign the home screen layout to the Azure AD device group containing Shared iPads.||The same home screen layout will apply to any user signing in on the Shared iPad and to Shared iPad temporary sessions.||You create a home screen layout that excludes unnecessary system apps like Settings, App Store, Clock and assign the layout to a device group containing a Shared iPad.|

-- If a setting that is both device applicable and user applicable is assigned to an Azure AD device group and an Azure AD user group, the applied value of the setting is chosen by iPadOS.
+We recommend that you configure a setting only once for Shared iPad.
+Don't configure multiple values of a setting for a Shared iPad.
+If multiple values of a setting are configured, the setting that applies can't be pre-determined.
+If Intune does detect the conflict, it will apply the first setting assigned to the device.
+If a setting that is both device applicable and user applicable is assigned to an Azure AD device group and an Azure AD user group, the applied value of the setting is chosen by the operating system.

-- Disabled settings and system apps: Shared iPads provide users access to a limited number of settings and system apps.
-For more information on what settings and apps are disabled on Shared iPads.
-For more information, see Shared iPad and Managed Apple IDs.
+- Disabled settings and system apps: A limited number of settings and system apps are available with Shared iPad.
+For more information about unavailable settings and apps, see Use Shared iPad with Managed Apple IDs.

-- Company Portal and available apps are not supported: Intune Company Portal app and the Intune Company Portal website are not supported on Shared iPad.
-Apps must be assigned as required to device groups containing the Shared iPad to install.
-Available apps are not supported on Shared iPad.
+- Company Portal and available apps not supported: Intune Company Portal app and the Intune Company Portal website are not supported with Shared iPad.

-- Passcode complexity cannot be managed on Shared iPad: The passcode complexity for Shared iPad is a complex 8 character alphanumeric and cannot be changed in Apple Business Manager.
-The passcode complexity and length settings available in device configuration profile do not apply to Shared iPads.
-The MDM administrator can set the grace period – a number of minutes during which the user can unlock the iPad without a passcode.
+- Passcode complexity can't be managed with Shared iPad: Shared iPad passcodes must have eight alphanumeric characters, and can't be changed in Apple Business Manager.
+The passcode complexity and length settings available in Intune device configuration profiles don't apply to Shared iPad.
+An MDM administrator can set the grace period, which specifies the number of minutes a user has to unlock the iPad without a passcode.

-- Unsupported scenarios: Some Intune scenarios are not supported on Shared iPads, namely, app-based and device-based Conditional Access, app protection policies and compliance policies.
+- Some policies not supported: These Intune policies are not supported with Shared iPad: app-based and device-based conditional access policies, app protection policies, and compliance policies.

-- Azure AD federation requirement is not enforced: if the Managed Apple ID matches the Azure AD UPN and the Azure AD user is assigned a user applicable device configuration profile, the profile will apply to the user when they sign in using their Managed Apple ID on a Shared iPad.
-The Azure AD federation requirement is currently not enforced.
+- Azure AD federation requirement not enforced: The Azure AD federation requirement isn't enforced.
+If the Managed Apple ID matches the Azure AD UPN, and the Azure AD user is assigned a user applicable device configuration profile, the profile will apply to the user when they sign in to a shared iPad using their Managed Apple ID.